nmattia/nmattia.com/index.md

 I'm an engineer, currently brexiting my way back to Zurich.

-You can check out my [github](http://github.com/nmattia) to see what I am up to.

 For a condensed version of my experience, have a look at my <a
                         href="cv.pdf">CV</a>.<br/>